rtfrex/IOS7-UISearchDisplayController-ContentInsetFixer/README.md

 How to use :

 1).
-Add file in "Classes" to your project
+Add files in "Classes" to your project

 2).
 Call contentInsetFixWithAnimate / contentInsetFix right after UISearchDisplayController has been initialled